Do You Qualify For Non-Collectable Status?

 What Are the Qualifications Needed for Non-Collectible Status?

-To receive non-collectible status from the IRS, a taxpayer must prove that their monthly income is insufficient to pay monthly living expenses.
+To receive non-collectible status or CNC from the IRS, a taxpayer must prove that their monthly income is insufficient to pay monthly living expenses.
 In addition to documents verifying this fact, the IRS may ask you to provide additional information about your finances to prove you are undergoing financial hardship.
 After you receive non-collectible status from the IRS, all attempts to collect tax debt will cease, including withholding your wages.

 At BC Tax, we can help determine if you have the qualifications for currently non-collectible status.
 Our team can help you by: